pgRouting/pgrouting/doc/transitiveClosure/pgr_transitiveClosure.rst

     belong to the same connected component. (see :doc:`pgr_connectedComponents`)

 * The returned values are not ordered
-* The returned graph is compresed
+* The returned graph is compressed
 * Running time: :math:`O(|V||E|)`

 |Boost| Boost Graph Inside